Thoq-jar/Atomic/README.md

 - Project management (WIP)
 - Debugging (WIP) [Atom doesnt have this I am aware]

+**Possible Future Features**
+- I Want to use Electron but as it is inefficient and large I am considering using a different framework like Tauri (I am using Electron to keep the feel of Atom because it used Electron)

 ## Installation
 Installing Atomic currently doesn't have a release, but you can clone the repository and run the following commands to get started.